-Although the pilot project's proposed use of herbicide containing glyphosate in aquatic habitats for control of Phragmites is not unique in the United States, it will represent the first time this work has been undertaken in Canada.
-The results of this pilot project may inform similar control initiatives in the future within Ontario, and Canada.
+Although the pilot project's proposed use of herbicide containing glyphosate in aquatic habitats for control of Phragmites is not unique in the United States, 2016 marked the first time this work has been undertaken in Canada.
+Combined with 2017, the results of this pilot project may inform similar control initiatives in the future within Ontario, and Canada.
 Thus, the Ministry of Natural Resources and Forestry has formed a partnership with the University of Waterloo, and created a Monitoring Plan to assess the following: